blitss/passport-telegram-strategy/Readme.md

 ## Examples

 Start a server from `example` folder and go to home page.
+Note it won't work on `localhost`.

 ## FAQ